What is the Status of Carbon Emissions in China, the USA, and Europe?

 2. Investment in SMRs: The US government is supporting the development and deployment of SMRs, which offer greater flexibility and are more cost-effective than traditional reactors.
 These small reactors are designed to be safer and more adaptable to different environments.

-3. Carbon Capture and Storage (CCS): The US is also investing in to complement nuclear power in reducing overall emissions.
+3. Carbon Capture and Storage (CCS): The US is also investing in CCS technologies to complement nuclear power in reducing overall emissions.
 These technologies are crucial for meeting the Biden administration’s goal of net-zero emissions by 2050.

 Nuclear Energy in Europe